rafaelmdc/homorepeat/docs/general views/session-log-2026-04-18.md

 - Zoomout behaviour slightly de aligns the tree against the data.
 - Add a "root" node, instead of just making a line at the pylum level for readibility.
 - Add node behavior, when hovering a node/intersection show the label of it, so it's easier to browse.
+- Browser level is not aligned, regardless of zoomout.